phluid61/internet-drafts/rfc8089-bis-info/draft.md

 # Introduction

 The file URI scheme is specified in {{draft-kerwin-rfc8089-bis-core}}.
-That specification defines the core syntax and briefly describes operations that can be performed on a subset of URIs necessary for basic interoperability.
-However in the real world there are many uses of file URIs that do not fit within the bounds of the core specification, and are not strictly necessary for conformance, but do exhibit common traits and behaviours.
-This document describes those cases, to provide a means for interoperability beyond the core specification.
+That specification defines the syntax and describes operations that can be performed on a core subset of file URIs, necessary for basic interoperability.
+However in the real world there are many uses of file URIs that do not conform with the core specification, but do nevertheless exhibit common traits and behaviours.
+This document describes those cases, to provide a pathway for interoperability beyond the core specification.

 ## Notational Conventions

-This is not a standard, so any prescriptive or normative language is intended to provide interoperability, but does not describe an actual requirement.
+This is not a standard, so any prescriptive or normative language is intended to provide interoperability and/or security, but does not describe an actual standard requirement.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and